Gérard Fombrun

+Biography

-Gérard Fombrun (21 January 1927 in Port-au-Prince – 1 February 2015) was a Haitian architect, construction engineer and sculptor.
+Gérard Fombrun was a Haitian architect, construction engineer, writer and sculptor.
 Fombrun studied sculpture and architecture in Haiti, France, and Puerto Rico.

+Works

 His sculptures, typically made with bronze, have been exhibited throughout Latin America and the Caribbean.

+As an Engineer he was known for the Toussaint Louverture International Airport, the Resort Moulin sur Mer, several buildings in the Wharf of Port-au-Prince,and the Imperial Cinema.

-One of his most emblematic achievements throughout his architectural career is the restoration and rebuilding of an old colonial-era sugermill now Musee Ogier-Fombrun.
+In 1977, he purchased an old colonial-era sugarmill.
+It became his most emblematic achievements throughout his architectural career, now the Musee Ogier-Fombrun.

+Bibliography of Gérard Fombrun

+Fombrun’s passion for national history led to two literary works: